bioimagehuji/growth_curve_outcomes/README.md

  Save as DATA.csv

+ Here is an example DATA file with 4 groups (A-D) with triplicate results and time by hour (20 minute intervals or 3 points per hour)
+ -- Table --
  Note 1: the format of the DATA file must be csv

  Note 2: the group triplicates need to have the same name.